 Parish Pastoral Council President

 Tom joined the parish when he moved to Crown Heights in January 2015.
 He hails from Akron, Ohio, and moved to New York City after he finished law school.
-He practiced litigation for five years at two firms in Manhattan.
-After his partner Rudy Giuliani was elected Mayor, he joined the New York City government and served as general counsel to the Parks and Homeless Services departments.
-For the past fifteen years, Tom has been teaching, first as a law professor at the University of Michigan, and for the last twelve years at Touro College.
-Currently, Tom teaches political theory, judicial politics, international relations and constitutional law and serves as Touro’s principal prelaw advisor.
-He also does legal work for COFFEED, which runs several restaurants and coffee shops in New York City.
+He practiced litigation at two firms in Manhattan before joining the New York City government, where he worked as general counsel to the Parks and Homeless Services departments and also served as Commissioner of Homeless Services.
+For the past fourteen years, Tom has been a professor of political science at Touro College.
+He teaches political theory, presidency, public administration, and constitutional law, and also advises students planning to attend law school.
+He also does part-time legal work for individuals and small companies.
 His principal hobby is bridge.
 He and his wife Sue oversee the parish Facebook page and post notices on the parish website, so please contact Tom if you want to publicize an event or just talk about the parish ministry.

 Director of Religious Education